Waterfall terminology

 Mouth

-The outlet where the stream empties into a pond, lake or ocean.
+The outlet where a stream or river empties into a pond, lake, or ocean.

 N